ksore85/employee-profile-generator/README.md

 This application can be installed by cloning the project from GitHub.

 ## Usage
 In the Command Line, enter "node index".
 Enter team member data as prompted.
 Once you opt to not add another team member, an index.html file will be created in the application's "/dist" folder that will show a page populated with the reponses, as entered.

+You can also view a step by step video of the application's usage at: (https://drive.google.com/file/d/1rZhqibjn0MNv8fgYJ8SpwqAxxaoPsGW1/view)

 ## Languages
  - HTML